Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="C99Symbol"></span>

 This program uses the names `bool`, `true`, and `false`, which are defined in C99's `<stdbool.h>` header.
-If your compiler doesn’t support this header, you'll need to define these names yourself.
+If your compiler doesn't support this header, you'll need to define these names yourself.
 One way to do so is to put the following lines above the `main` function:

 ```C
 #define true 1